rapid7/insightconnect-plugins/jira/help.md

 # Key Features

-* Create, find, edit, comment, and generally manage your Jira tickets through the Jira REST API
+* Create, find, edit, comment, and generally manage your Jira tickets through the Jira REST API to expedite development operations
-* Assign issues to users
+* (Re-)Assign issues to users to accelerate devops
-* Find and create new users in your Jira instance
+* Find and create new users in your Jira instance to automate account provisioning

 # Requirements